What We Do: Create

 Our location on the campus of El Camino Health provides CIRs with access to the clinicians, administrators and service providers at a strong community-based hospital.
 This allows our entrepreneurs to refine their understanding of care pathways and health care economics within a US hospital setting.

 Meet some of our current Companies-in-Development and see what they have to say about what differentiates the Fogarty Innovation experience.

-“This is full contact mentoring.”
+“This is full contact coaching.”

 – Company-in-Residence CEO